josephwkania/ivy/README.rst

         :target: http://arxiv.org/abs/1607.07443

 My Python3 compatable version of ivy.
-Made from 2to3 and some sugestions from https://github.com/michigraber/ivy No guarantee that it works exectly as intended, passes all tests.
+Made from 2to3 and some sugestions from https://github.com/michigraber/ivy No guarantee that it works exectly as intended, passes all tests for 3.6/3.7/3.8.

 Simple and flexible workflow engine